memfault/interrupt/_drafts/cortex-m-breakpoints.md

 ---
-title: "Breakpoints!"
+title: "How do breakpoints even work?"
 description: "A walk through of how hardware and software breakpoints work, how they are configured using GDB Remote Serial Protocol, and how to configure hardware breakpoints using the ARM Cortex-M Flash Patch and Breakpoint Unit"
+image: /img/breakpoint/fpb-hardware-breakpoint.png
 tag: [cortex-m]
 author: chris
 ---